At a glance: Integrate your Google Ads account with AppsFlyer to display attribution data from all of your campaigns.

 network_type | channel = Search |

-For more information on what ad types are available in Google's response see here.
+For more information on what ad types are available in Google's response, see here.

 Campaign type: app campaigns